benkolera/ylj-reading-the-tea-leaves/workshop/README.md

 As time progresses in the workshop, I will be working through the answers to each step up on the projector.
-If you get stuck don't be afraid to stick your hand up and ask me earlier, or you can also take a peek at the /halogen-final and /elm-final folders in this repo to peek at my final solution.
+If you get stuck don't be afraid to stick your hand up and ask me earlier, or take a peek in the halogen/solutions and elm/solutions submodules.
+There should be a tag in each of those submodules that lines up to the exercise.

+There is also more content in this workshop that we'll get done, so don't worry if you don't get it all done.
+It'll be all available to work through later if you would like to.

 - [Step 0 - Language Basics](./0-language.md)
 - [Step 1 - Framework Basics](./1-framework.md)